Statistical Guarantees for Offline Domain Randomization

 \section{Conclusion}

 In this paper, we present a rigorous framework for ODR, bridging the gap between empirical success and theoretical understanding in sim-to-real transfer.
-By casting ODR as maximum-likelihood estimation over a parametric family of simulator distributions, we proved that under mild regularity conditions the learned distribution is weakly consistent, concentrating on the true dynamics as the offline dataset grows.
+By casting ODR as maximum likelihood estimation over a parametric family of simulator distributions, we proved that, under mild regularity conditions, the learned distribution is weakly consistent, concentrating on the true dynamics as the offline dataset grows.
 With the addition of a uniform Lipschitz continuity assumption, we further established strong consistency.
-Building on these consistency results, we derived sharper sim-to-real gap bounds for \(\alpha\)-informative ODR, improving the uniform-DR bound by a factor of \(O(M)\) in the finite-parameter setting.
-Future work may explore relaxing some of our assumptions while still guaranteeing consistency, developing new $\alpha$-informative ODR algorithms, benchmarking E-DROPO on additional environments, and providing a theoretical analysis of its convergence and performance.
+Beyond these core results, we scrutinized the practicality of the assumptions and provided diagnostics and relaxations—replacing i.i.d. with stationarity/ergodicity for the ULLN, weakening mixture positivity via a logarithmic tail condition, and giving checkable smoothness criteria that imply the uniform Lipschitz requirement—thereby justifying ODR’s applicability across a broader range of settings.
 By demonstrating that offline logs are not merely passive datasets but a powerful tool for principled domain randomization, we hope our formulation and analysis can provide insight that paves the way for safer, more data-efficient sim-to-real pipelines in robotics, autonomous vehicles, and beyond.